-Size-segregated measurements of particles composition were carried out on 13 September and 18 September, which represent the continental period and marine period, respectively.
+Size-segregated measurements of particles composition were carried out on 13 September and 18 September, which represent the continental period and marine period, respectively (see back-trajectories in Fig. S1).
 A five-stage Berner impactor (Hauke, Austria, 0.05-0.14 µm, 0.14-0.42 µm, 0.42-1.2 µm, 1.2-3.5 µm, and 3.5-10 µm; Berner and Luerzer, 1980) was operated to segregate particles onto ring-like pre-baked (350 oC) aluminium foils with a sampling period of 24 h (00:00-24:00, local time) for detailed chemical analyses (Spindler et al., 2012).
 The isokinetic inlet for particles with an aerosol dynamic diameter smaller than 10 µm was installed 6 meters above the ground.
 To compare with modelling results, we use the sum of the particle mass at stage 1-3 (PM1.2, aerosol dynamic diameter smaller than 1.2 µm) to represent fine mode particles and the sum of the mass at stages 4-5 (PM1.2-10, aerosol dynamic diameter smaller between 1.2 and 10 µm) to represent coarse mode particles.
 The gravimetric mass of the pre-heated aluminium foils was weighted respectively before and after the sampling process, by a microbalance (UMT-2, Mettler-Toledo, Switzerland).
 Before each weighting, the aluminium foils were equilibrated for at least 72 hours in a strictly controlled environment with a temperature of 20±1 oC and a relative humidity of 50±5%.
 After an aqueous extraction of foil aliquots, the main water-soluble cations (Na+, NH4+, K+, Mg2+ and Ca2+) were quantified by standard ion chromatography (Neusüß et al., 2000).
 Likewise, capillary electrophoresis (Neusüß et al., 2000) was carried out to quantify the anions (NO3-, SO42- and Cl-).
 A carbon analyzer (Behr Labor-Technik, Germany) was used to separate and measure the sampled organic and elemental carbon with a two-step thermographic method (modified VDI method 2465 part-2, Spindler et al., 2012).
 Organic carbon was vaporized at 650 oC for 8 minutes under N2 and catalytically converted to CO2; the remaining elemental carbon was combusted for another 8 minutes with O2 at 650 oC.
 Generated CO2 was then quantitatively determined using a non-dispersive infrared detector.

 2.2 Model description